mjaved495/VIVO_Ontology_Parser/README.md

 Step 2: Manually Identify the namespaces you would like to capture and link them to an ontology module.
 This is done by
-- printing out a the list of namepsaces first (method: browseNamespaces(Model model)).
+- printing out the list of namepsaces first (method: browseNamespaces(Model model)).
 - exploring the master .nt file mannually and linking different namespaces to their specific ontology modules. (in java class Namespace.java)

 Step 3: Running the process.